Vistafjord: Norwegian America Line

 On 22 May 1973, Vistafjord set on her maiden voyage, a transatlantic crossing from Oslo to New York.
 In early 1980, the vessel was famously chartered by car manufacturer British Leyland to internally launch the Austin Metro to its British dealer network.

 Although their ships were high-rated, Norwegian America Line had trouble making profit.

 Cunard Line

-In 1983 Trafalgar House, the owners of legendary Cunard Line, purchased NAL and in October 1983 Vistafjord joined the Cunard fleet together with her fleetmate Sagafjord.
+In 1983 Trafalgar House, the owners of Cunard, purchased NAL and in October 1983 Vistafjord joined the Cunard fleet together with her fleetmate Sagafjord.
 She retained her original name and the grey NAL hull colour, but received Cunard Line funnel colours and was re-registered to the Bahamas.
 Despite the flag change she retained Norwegian command staff.

 During this time, both Vistafjord and Sagafjord, were considered to be amongst the most luxurious cruise ships in the world, sharing the top 5 in Berlitz Complete Guide to Cruising, together Sagafjord and Royal Viking Line's Royal Viking Star, Royal Viking Sky and Royal Viking Sea for several years.

 In 1999 the decision was made to rename Vistafjord with a more traditional Cunard Line name.
 On 10 December 1999 she was renamed Caronia and re-registered in the United Kingdom.